ahmedkaludi/pwa-for-wp/readme.md

 ## Changelog
 == Changelog ==
+= 1.7.76 (31 December 2024) =
+* Added  : PWA to ios as a service (pro extension)#693
+* Improvement  : Make a feature to force load the "pwa-non-amp-install" specific parameter URL. #932
+* Bug Fixed  : Offline form feature not working in IOS. #937
+* Improvement  : Scroll Progress Bar is not showing when PWA display mode is fullscreen #943
+* Compatibility  : Need to add compatibility with Eform in offline forms #940
+* Test   : Test with WordPress version 6.7 #936

+= 1.7.75 (28 October 2024) =
+* Improvement  : Added an option to edit the text in the iOS QR code #926
+* Improvement  : Added an option to edit browser banner content. #934
+* Bug Fixed  : Extensions not activating #929
+* Improvement  : Added an option so that only the Steps to install the PWA on IOS should be visible directly without clicking on Install banner in CTA #922
+* Bug Fixed   : The feature Quick Action is not working #931
+* Improvement   : Minify JS files for production #933

 = 1.7.74 (02 September 2024) =
 * Bug Fixed  : The visibility option is not working for the CTA feature. #905
 * Bug Fixed  : App Icon is getting replaced by Splash screen Icon on some Android devices #923